chairemobilite/evolution/packages/evolution-common/src/services/baseObjects/README.md

 ## Data Flow and Processes

 1. **Interview Creation**: An Interview object is created when a respondent starts a survey.
-2. **Data Collection**: As the respondent progresses through the survey, the Interview object is populated with responses and paradata.
+2. **Data Collection**: As the respondent progresses through the survey, the Interview object is populated with response and paradata.
 3. **Auditing**: After completion, the InterviewAudited object is created to facilitate the auditing process.
 4. **Enhancement**: Additional attributes and statistics are calculated and added to the interview data, subpart of the auditing process.
 5. **Weighting**: (If applicable) Weighting is applied to relevant objects (e.g., Household, Person) to adjust for population representation.
 6. **Export**: Processed and audited data is prepared for export and analysis.
-There are three types of exported data: original unmodified responses data, audited interview data and admin/analysis data (including audited data, paradata and confidential attributes).
+There are three types of exported data: original unmodified response data, audited interview data and admin/analysis data (including audited data, paradata and confidential attributes).

 ## Future Developments